 ARMS, jointly sponsored by ERS and NASS, is an annual survey of roughly 30,000 farms that serves as the primary source of information on the financial condition, production practices, and resource use of America's farm businesses and the economic well-being of America's farm households.
 The field-level phase collects information on production practices and costs (fertilizer, pesticide, labor, tillage, seed, etc.) for target commodities.
 The farm-level phase collects financial information for farm businesses and a variety of financial and demographic information (age, education, occupation, off-farm income, etc.) for farm operators and their households.
 The survey collects information from 48 States and is designed to represent the continental United States and to support State-level estimates for 15 key agricultural States.
 An online web tool permits the creation of various customized reports on farm structure and finance, and crop production practices.
-Results from the 2017 survey are expected to be released in December 2018.

 From other agencies: